What is Retargeting Pixel?

 Installation

 You copy the pixel code from your ad platform and paste it into your website’s header (before the closing </head> tag).
-Using Google Tag Manager or another tag management system simplifies this — you add the pixel once through the tag manager instead of editing your site code directly.
+Using Google Tag Manager or another tag management system simplifies this.
+You add the pixel once through the tag manager instead of editing your site code directly.

 Event Tracking